installation with npm npm install --save angular-auth0 # installation with yarn yarn add angular-auth0

 getSSOData() function was reimplemented in Auth0.js v9 to simplify migration from older versions, but the behavior is not exactly the same.

-The function will not work as expected when you use it in Web Applications that use the Authorization Code Flow (i.e. specifying
+The function will not work as expected when you use it in Web Applications that use the Authorization Code Flow (such as when you specify

 response_type='code').
-It will always return that there isn't a current session.
+It will always return that there is not a current session.

-If you want to avoid showing the Lock dialog when there's an existing session in the server, you can use Auth0.js's checkSession() function.
+If you want to avoid showing the Lock dialog when there is an existing session in the server, you can use the checkSession() function in Auth0.js.

 getSSOData() and use checkSession() instead.
-In order for
+Note that in order for

 If you are going to keep using